Bienvenue, Aiokpanchi, Welcome to Isle de Jean Charles.

 Deme Naquin was Antoine’s assistant and apprentice.
 He became Chief upon appointment by Antoine.
 Governor Edwin Edwards appointed Deme as Representative to the Bureau of Indian Affairs for the State of Louisiana.
 Upon his retirement in 1997 he appointed his brother, Albert Paul Naquin, the present Chief.

-The original dwellings on Isle de Jean Charles were built from a mixture of mud and moss (bousillage).
+Similar to that shown in the photo above from the Indian community at Fa La, the original dwellings on Isle de Jean Charles were built from a mixture of mud and moss (bousillage).
 The walls were about six inches thick, then covered on the outside with palmetto.
 “Dirt” floors (clay which after drying was as hard as concrete) were made higher than the ground level to keep out moisture.
 Floor mats were made of palmetto, and some say they were also used for sleeping.
 The houses had dome shaped roofs covered with palmetto.
 A smoke hole was left in the very center and could be closed in rainy weather.
 The houses were called “mud houses” and were in use up until the early 1900s.
 Constant repairs were needed for their upkeep.
 They provided little protection in hurricanes and none during flooding.

 In the 1930s, a missionary school was built on the mainland in Pointe-aux-Chene.
 The children went by pirogue to school, traveling four miles each way by paddle or push pole.
 The school was run by the Live Oak Baptist Church and funded by donations from Baptists in Atlanta, GA.